brianwest/GhCloudOps/README.md

 Set-GhVariable -Name 'DEPLOY_SECRET' -Value 'supersecret' -IsSecret -IsOutput
 ```

-**Note:** Secret variables are not available to subsequent jobs in the workflow.
+**Note:** Secret variables are not available to subsequent jobs in a workflow.

 ### [`New-RandomSecret`](src/public/New-RandomSecret.ps1)